 - People’s Choice Award $1,000*

-Finalists will be featured in a gala event at the Kingston Arts Centre in 2022 as well as in various other community events.
+Entrants will be featured in an exhibition at the Kingston Arts Centre in 2022.

 2022 CURATORIAL COMMITTEE

 We are excited to announce that our Curatorial Committee will include Fiona Armstrong, Anna Madeleine Raupach and Alex Meagher.

 Fiona Armstrong is Founder and Executive Director of Climate and Health Alliance (CAHA) whose mission is to build a powerful health sector movement for climate action.
 She is the lead author of most of CAHA’s publications 2010-2020, and conceived and led many of its impactful projects, including as architect of the world’s first Framework for a National Strategy on Climate, Health and Well-being for Australia (2017); the 2021 Rewrite the Future Roundtable series, which led to the publication, ‘Australia in 2030: Possible Alternative Futures’, and the accompanying Healthy, Regenerative and Just policy agenda.
 She is also a lead author of the Queensland Government’s Human Health and Wellbeing Climate Change Adaptation Plan (2018).
 She was named one of Australia’s 100 Women of Influence (2016), is a current Board Member for Climarte and is a recipient of the coveted Tony McMichael award for leadership on health and the environment (2017); the Frank Fisher Award (2018).